DexterHuang/CyberCodeOnline/UpdateNote.md

  * UPDATE - Added sound for attack and being attacked, each weapon type has different sound
  * UPDATE - Added sound for button click interaction
  * UPDATE - Added new setting `endable sound effect`
- * UPDATE - Changed the old setting `disable background music` to `enable background music` to avoid confusion
+ * UPDATE - Changed the old setting `disable background music` to `enable background music` to avoid confusion (backgroubd music will play until you disable this setting, this is expected)
  * FIX - Fixed after assigning quickslot some times it becomes unclickable for a short time

 ### **2021/08/27 v0.687**